SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 1. Copy zephyr.uf2 file.
 1. Navigate to the Mass Storage Drive (ex.
 NICENANO/XIAO-SENSE) from ThisPC.
 1. Paste the file into there and the window should close and device will reboot.

+#### Flashing the firmware using adafruit-nrfutil
+This uses the bootloaders serial protocol to flash it using command line tools. <br>
+See <a href="https://github.com/adafruit/Adafruit_nRF52_nrfutil">Adafruit nRF52 nrfutil Github Repo</a> for install and usage instructions. <br>
+Recommended: Use a python venv to install the adafruit-nrfutil python tool.

+### Flashing dongles with nordic bootloader (eByte/Nordic)

+This bootloader will appear as "Open DFU Bootloader" by Nordic Semiconductor.
+Currently, the only confirmed method to flash firmware onto these devices uses <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop">nRF Connect for Desktop</a>, though it should also be possible with <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Util">nRF Util</a> (but it is more complicated and practically equivalent). <br>
+NOTE: Installing Segger J-Link is not required for this bootloader. <br>
+NOTE: On linux, nRF Connect for Desktop installs nodejs tools into `~/.nrfconnect-apps/`, nRF Util installs binary tools into `~/.nrfutil/`.

+#### Flashing using nRF Connect for Desktop
+1. Open "Programmer" in nRF Connect.
+1. Press the reset button, and the LED should start fading on and off, putting the device in DFU Mode.
+For eByte, it is the right button.
+For Nordic, it is a side button (not the round white button).
+1. On the top left corner, select your Device.
+1. Click on "Add File".
+1. Navigate to your local Receiver repository, then select file in ```build\REPOSITORY_NAME\zephyr\zephyr.hex```.
+1. Click the "Write button".

+#### Flashing using nRF Util
+Not documented yet.
+Relevant documentation:
+- <a href="https://docs.nordicsemi.com/bundle/nrfutil/page/nrfutil-device/guides/programming.html">device command documentation</a>
+- <a href="https://docs.nordicsemi.com/bundle/nrfutil/page/guides-nrf5sdk/dfu_generating_packages.html">nrf5sdk pkg building guide</a>

 ### Pairing Mode